Visiting Lectureship in Human Rights

 - Continue the University of Alberta's tradition of providing a safe environment to discuss controversial and difficult subjects and by doing so, provide students, faculty and staff with the opportunity to learn, question and participate in events shaping the world in which we live.

-The University of Alberta invites you to submit nominations for individuals or organizations who would make outstanding lecturers.
+The University of Alberta invites you to nominate individuals or organizations who would make outstanding lecturers.

 We gratefully acknowledge the hard work of the donors and volunteers who help make the Lectureship a success.